karmaniverous/stan/.stan/system/stan.todo.md

 # STAN Development Plan (tracked in .stan/system/stan.todo.md)

-When updated: 2025-09-22 (UTC) — Live TTY: renderer columns/metadata + summary; spacing tweak; lint fix.
-Next: key handler and archive integration; maintain non‑TTY behavior.
+When updated: 2025-09-22 (UTC) — Live TTY: archive rows + hooks + summary coloring; suppress legacy archive logs under live; keep non‑TTY behavior unchanged.

 <!-- validator moved to Completed (initial library).
 Integration into composition remains a separate track and will be planned when the composition layer is introduced in-repo. -->

-- Init snapshot prompt behavior  - On "stan init":    - If no snapshot exists at <stanPath>/diff/.archive.snapshot.json, do not prompt about snapshots.
+- Init snapshot prompt behavior
+- On "stan init":
+  - If no snapshot exists at <stanPath>/diff/.archive.snapshot.json, do not prompt about snapshots.
   - If a snapshot DOES exist, prompt: “Keep existing snapshot?” (default Yes).
 If answered “No”, replace/reset the snapshot.
   - Interactive only; in --force mode, keep existing snapshot by default (future override flag TBD).
   - CLI copy example: Keep existing snapshot?
 (Y/n)